discoimp/ORB_SLAM3/README.md

 # package manger installed

 ```
+# Have pangolin check dependencies
-# Now we can check dependencies of Pangolin using brew.
+Now we can check dependencies of Pangolin using brew.
 If I understand this correctly this may override some of the installations you already have going, and migth lead to complex epic failures.
 ```
 cd ~/Dev/Pangolin/
 ./scripts/install_prerequisites.sh -m brew all